 Recall the Kodaira type vanishing result in \cite{Lan-SuhCompactVanishing}: \begin{thm} Suppose that $\mathcal{L}_X(\{k_i\})$ is ample, and $\mu\in X^{+,<_{\textnormal{re}}p}_{G}$.
 Then for any $w\in W^M$, we have

 \end{thm}

-We omit the detailed explanation of the notations here, as they are beyond the scope of this paper.
-We just point out that in their original paper, they apply this theorem together with the ampleness of the Hodge line bundle $\textnormal{det }\omega$ (which corresponds to $\mathcal{L}_X(\{1,\dots,1\})$) to deduce their vanishing results.
-We could use the ampleness criterion in this paper to improve this vanishing results for unitary Shimura varieties.
+We omit the detailed explanation of the notations here as they are beyond the scope of this paper.
+In Lan and Suh's original paper, they applied this theorem together with the ampleness of the Hodge line bundle $\textnormal{det }\omega$ (which corresponds to $\mathcal{L}_X(\{1,\dots,1\})$) to deduce their vanishing results.
+We could use the ampleness criterion in this paper to improve this vanishing result for unitary Shimura varieties.